 If you're suffering from a severe case of Comic-Con FOMO (Fear of Missing Out), fear not!
 IMDb has got you covered with Kevin Smith aboard the #IMDboat!
 Watch all of our coverage of the big event at IMDb.com/comic-con.

 In 1917 Lt.
 Bill Gordon is headed for France when he meets and becomes friendly with Joel Carter, niece of the Asst.
 Secretary of War.
 Finding out that he is an expert on codes, she gets ...
 See full summary »

 A semi-documentary dramatization of five weeks in the life of Vice Admiral William F. "Bull" Halsey, Jr., from his assignment to command the U.S. naval operations in the South Pacific to the Allied victory at Guadalcanal.

 In this psychological war-drama an Army Major is captured by the Germans during World War II.
 They attempt to brainwash him into believing the war is over and that he is safe in an Allied hospital, so that he will divulge Allied invasion plans.Written by

 Patrick Dominick <email@example.com>

-The phony 1950 newspapers given to Major Pike depict "President Wallace".
+The fake 1950 newspapers given to Major Pike depict "President Wallace."
 Henry Wallace was Vice President of the United States in 1944, when the film actually takes place.
-He was not slated on the Democratic ticket later that year and was succeeded as Vice President by Harry S. Truman.
+He was not included on the Democratic presidential ticket later that year and was succeeded as Vice President by Harry S. Truman.
 See more »